Raniconduh/rlc/README.md

 * `rad`: Convert the top value (degrees) to radians
 * `deg`: Convert the top value (radians) to degrees
 * `log`: Take the base 10 logarithm of the top value
+* `lb`: Using the second element of the stack as a base, find the logarithm of the top element
 * `ln` : Take the natural logarithm of the top value

 ## Functions